-The muscles of the thigh are divided into groups based on function and kinetic movement.
-These groups include the adductors, flexors, abductors, and extensors.
+The muscles of the thigh are divided into groups based on location and dynamic function.
+These groups include the hip/thigh adductors, abductors, quadriceps, and hamstring muscles.
 Understanding the main function of each group of muscles along with the unique properties of muscles within a group will help identify different disorders based on physical exam and patient history.

 Limb bud development begins after the mesenchymal cells are activated in the lateral plate of the mesoderm.
 The lower limbs develop after the development of upper limbs begins.
 This process usually starts at the 4-week gestational period with the limbs well differentiated by weeks 8 to 10.